 (NCBI-index: 1.100979)

 The most striking thing about the White-foot Belle (Epiblema foenella) is the white, sometimes grey, curved spot near the dorsum.
 Above, it looks like a white horseshoe or bell on the purple-brown forewing to red-brown forewing.
 Near the tornus is a pale round spot with often three or four black or brown dots.
 Sometimes, the white marking is also missing.
-The flying period is from the end of June to September in one generation, and the wingspan is 17-26mm.
-Larvae feed in the roots and stems of the host plant.
+The flying period is from the end of June to September in one generation, and the wingspan is 17-26 mm.
+Larvae feed on the roots and stems of the host plant.
 Host plant: Mugwort.
 Dutch name: Hoefijzermot.
-Frisian name:
+Frisian name: –

 Flying period: